Stonky-Boi/Stonky-Boi/README.md

 ---

 <details>
-<summary>A selection of languages I have explored and gained experience in:</summary>
+<summary>A selection of languages and frameworks I have explored and gained experience in:</summary>

 |   | Languages |
 |-----:|---------------|